breandan/galoisenne/latex/popl2025/rebuttal.md

 Seq2Parse and BIFI are both neural program repair models and approximately target the same problem, but use neural language models.
 They are the most recent and relevant models in neural program repair.

-Diekmann and Tratt's (2020) paper does handle arbitrary CFGs, nor guarantee completeness across all possible repairs in all locations, only a fixed location.
+Diekmann and Tratt's (2020) paper does not handle arbitrary CFGs, nor guarantee completeness across all possible repairs in all locations, only a fixed location.
 It is only designed to work only with LR parsers.
 It could be a weak baseline to compare against for Python however the method they present would have an unfair disadvantage in our comparison as it has no notion of "training data" or "naturalness" of a repair sequence.

 - 775-781: describes "stability" of dataset repairs. why should we care about this?